jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 While the peak transaction count of 3,884,741 is only about 54% of the transaction rate for the 0 second think time test, this test is a much more reasonable approximation of a rather busy database.

-The test parameter of setting a 6 ms think will allow for some overhead, such as backups of the archive logs and database, and some other normal processing.
+The test parameter of setting a 6 ms think time will allow for some overhead, such as backups of the archive logs and database, and some other normal processing.

 With Level 8 tracing, will users notice the 11.6% change in response time?
-It may not be all that noticable.
+It may not be all that noticeable.

 Even with Level 12 tracing, an overhead of 15.7% may be tolerable for a period of time.